Seasonal Planning for Peru Travel

-Climate chart for Cusco
+Climate Chart for Cusco

 Chat with a local specialist who can help organize your trip.

-Machu Picchu and the Inca Trail receive their lowest number of visitors during these months, partly due to the fact that the hiking trails in the area get quite muddy.
-The Inca Trail closes down entirely in February for maintenance.
-The Huayna Picchu and Machu Picchu Mountain trails may also be periodically closed for maintenance during this period.
+This is the wet season throughout Peru's interior and jungle regions, and when tourism slows down for the year.
+January and February are the wettest months, with the rain starting to ease off going into March.
+Machu Picchu and the Inca Trail receive the fewest visitors during these months, partly because the hiking trails in the area get quite muddy.
+The Inca Trail closes entirely in February for maintenance, and the Huayna Picchu and Machu Picchu Mountain trails may also be periodically closed for maintenance during this period.

 Events in Summer